k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: partial revert of commit 654b1ce
 - Fix: missing guard in mk_mplayer()
 - Fix: monster using a figurine of a genocided monster
+- Fix: 'You feel guilty' out of nowhere